teksi/wastewater/docs/en/user-guide/How-To/index.rst

-Collecting a hydr_geometry (corresponds to a basin geometry in MikeUrban/Mike+)
+Collecting a hydr_geometry (corresponds to a basin geometry in Mike+)
 -------------------------------------------------------------------------

 Note: